 Kanika Gupta is a multidisciplinary artist who uses visual art and storytelling to create dialogue and foster deeper human connections.
 Through multi-modal and sensory based work, Kanika is passionate about engaging public audiences with art in ways that are meaningful and inclusive to them.

 Amit Kehar is a cinematographer, motion director and visual media artist who uses light as his language to tell the stories that haven’t yet been told.

-Join Kanika as she shows us how to make natural watercolour paints out of everyday grocery store items in this three-part series directed by cinematographer Amit Kehar.
+Join Kanika as she shows us how to make natural watercolour paints out of everyday grocery store items in this mini series directed by cinematographer Amit Kehar.
 Each mini workshop will show how to extract colour from the produce, and include some watercolour painting tips for creating your own artwork.

 Established in 2005, the Scugog Council for the Arts is a not-for-profit organization with a volunteer board of directors and is dedicated to providing a strong voice for arts and culture in Scugog Township and to promoting and growing the arts in all areas of the community.